apache/fury/docs/protocols/xlang_object_graph_spec.md

       to an epoch at UTC midnight on January 1, 1970.
 - decimal: exact decimal value represented as an integer value in two's complement.
 - binary: an variable-length array of bytes.
-- array type: only allow numeric component.
+- array type: only allow numeric components.
 Other arrays will be taken as List.
 The implementation should support the interoperability between array and list.
-    - array: multidimensional array which every sub-array can have different size but all have same type.
+    - array: multidimensional array which every sub-array can have different sizes but all have same type.
-    - bool_array: one dimension int16 array.
+    - bool_array: one dimensional int16 array.
-    - int16_array: one dimension int16 array.
+    - int16_array: one dimensional int16 array.
-    - int32_array: one dimension int32 array.
+    - int32_array: one dimensional int32 array.
-    - int64_array: one dimension int64 array.
+    - int64_array: one dimensional int64 array.
-    - float16_array: one dimension half_float_16 array.
+    - float16_array: one dimensional half_float_16 array.
-    - float32_array: one dimension float32 array.
+    - float32_array: one dimensional float32 array.
-    - float64_array: one dimension float64 array.
+    - float64_array: one dimensional float64 array.
 - tensor: a multidimensional dense array of fixed-size values such as a NumPy ndarray.
 - sparse tensor: a multidimensional array whose elements are almost all zeros.
 - arrow record batch: an arrow [record batch](https://arrow.apache.org/docs/cpp/tables.html#record-batches) object.